krisarmstrong/seed/docs/internal/WIFI_COMPETITIVE_ANALYSIS.md

 - Don't compete there
 - Focus on predictive planning (greenfield)
-- Position as complementary: "Use LuminetIQ to plan, Ekahau to validate"
+- Position as complementary: "Use The Seed to plan, Ekahau to validate"
 - Target customers who can't afford Ekahau

 ### **Risk: Hamina is very good at predictive planning**